 Provisions include accrued long service leave, annual leave and annual leave loading owed to employees.
-These employee entitlements are expected to increase by \$0.49 million due to a combination of increased pay rates and an expected increase in leave entitlements.
+These employee entitlements are expected to increase by \$0.49 million due to a combination of increased pay rates (currently estimated in line with the rate cap increase of 2%) and an expected increase in leave entitlements.